 Cmd/Ctrl+F to begin searching.

-The most important aspect of searching is, in fact, the global search which you can trigger by hitting
+The most important aspect of searching is, in fact, the full-text search which you can open by pressing

-The search itself is rather powerful.
+Composing a query works similar to other search engines which you are already familiar with.
 You can make use of several different operators to specify exactly what you are searching for:

 - AND operator: Type